EDHEC

 EDHEC participates in the "Leader Generation" film series

 EDHEC Business School participates in Leader Generation, a film series to be broadcast from February 2025.
-Produced by BBC StoryWorks, in partnership with AACSB, it highlights 18 higher education institutions around the world and their role in developing responsible leaders.
+Presented by AACSB and produced by them by BBC StoryWorks, it highlights 18 higher education institutions around the world and their role in developing responsible leaders.
 Emmanuel Métais, Dean of EDHEC Business School, the founder of the startup Dooda, Aziz Kaouech (EDHEC 2018) and Thomas B. Long, Associate Professor of Responsible Entrepreneurship at EDHEC, appear in the film "Feeding the planet more responsibly", shot on the school's Lille campus.

 Leader Generation is a partnership between AACSB, the leading American accreditation body, and BBC StoryWorks Commercial Productions.
 It features 18 campuses of schools and universities around the world.
 The videos illustrate how business schools enable students to develop the skills and awareness needed to positively transform the business world.
 EDHEC, ranked for the third year running in the Financial Times Top 10 European business schools, is one of two French schools and four European schools to be featured.